Updated 31 May 2023

-- Toss shrimp with chili flakes, paprika and oregano, 2 tbsp of olive oil and set aside
+- Toss shrimp with chili flakes, paprika and oregano, 2 tbsp of olive oil and a pinch of salt and pepper and set aside

 - Arrange cherry tomatoes, garlic and onion on a rimmed baking sheet, then drizzle with remaining olive oil and toss.
 Season with salt and pepper.

-- Arrange shrimp over tomato mixture in one layer.
+- Arrange shrimp over tomato mixture evenly in one layer.

 - Crumble cheese over surface